wr-ssl/M2GL025-Creative-Board-Notes/README.md

 * reset vector: 0x1000
 * memory base: 0x80000000

 There are two instructions at 0x1000, hard-coded into qemu, that do a jump to 0x80000000.
+So the effective initial PC (and the location your code should be linked to for simulation) is 0x80000000.

 ### Can I change qemu's RISC-V reset vector?
 No, it's hard-coded.
 See above.